rjbassig/dsc-recipe-rating-analysis/README.md

   frameborder="0">
 </iframe>

-The preparation-time distribution is right-skewed, with most recipes taking substantially less time than the extreme recipes in the dataset.
-Most recipes are concentrated in the lower preparation-time range.
+The preparation-time distribution of this data set is right-skewed which means most recipes take less time.
+Most recipes are on the lower preparation-time side.

 ### Distribution of Ingredients